 Syrian farmers and herders bear the brunt of prolonged droughts and dwindling water supplies.
 The decline in water levels has led to a significant drop in agricultural production, with Syria’s wheat harvest plummeting by a staggering 75 percent since the outbreak of conflict in 2011.
 This sharp decline has hit an already fragile agricultural sector heavily reliant on the Euphrates to sustain crops and livestock.

-Low water levels, low-than-average rainfall amounts, and poor water quality have catalyzed multiple crises, including famine and an ongoing cholera outbreak since September 2022.
-The lack of clean water supply has not only affected crop irrigation but also resulted in decreased drinking water availability by 40 percent.
+Low water levels, lower-than-average rainfall amounts, and poor water quality have catalyzed multiple crises, including famine and an ongoing cholera outbreak since September 2022.
+The lack of clean water supply has not only affected crop irrigation but also decreased drinking water availability by 40 percent.
 As a result, rural populations dependent on farming have faced dire circumstances, often leading to displacement as they search for alternative means of survival.

 Consider the situation faced by Abdullah, a farmer from northeastern Syria whose livelihood was built around cultivating his land along the banks of the Euphrates River.
 With diminishing water levels and degraded soil caused by prolonged droughts, Abdullah watched helplessly as his once-fertile farm turned into barren wasteland.
 His income evaporated, leaving him struggling to feed his family and fend off hunger.
 Abdullah’s story is just one example among many who have endured immense hardships due to the impact on agriculture brought about by the drying up of the Euphrates River.